-The rule that the lender takes a field, pledged for a loan of smaller value, is not universally true.
-It applies only to a case where the borrower transmitted the field to the lender at the beginning of the term, so that upon payment the sale is cancelled retroactively.
-In the interim the produce is deposited with a third party, because for the lender produce may constitute interest if the borrower pays, and the borrower can't take, because the field is not his.
+The rule that the lender takes a field pledged for a loan of smaller value is only sometimes valid.
+It applies only to a case where the borrower transmitted the field to the lender at the beginning of the term so that the sale is canceled retroactively upon payment.
+In the interim, the produce is deposited with a third party because, for the lender, the crop may constitute interest if the borrower pays, and the borrower can't take it because the field is not his.

-Normally, however, any agreement that calls for an excessive penalty IF the party defaults is NOT binding.
-If the borrower mistakenly gives the field up, the lender returns both the field and the fruit he collects.
+Typically, however, any agreement that calls for an excessive penalty IF the party defaults is NOT binding.
+If the borrower mistakenly gives the field up, the lender returns the field and the fruit he collects.

 1 comment: